Lavender (Marillion song)

-"Lavender" is a song by the British neo-progressive rock band Marillion.
+"Lavender" is a song by the British neo-prog band Marillion.
 It was released as the second single from their 1985 UK number one concept album Misplaced Childhood.
 The follow-up to the UK number two hit "Kayleigh", the song was their second Top Five UK hit, entering the chart on 7 September 1985, reaching number five and staying on the chart for nine weeks.
 None of the group's subsequent songs have reached the Top Five and "Lavender" remains their second highest-charting song.
 As with all Marillion albums and singles between 1982 and 1988, the cover art was created by Mark Wilkinson.

 Inspiration and composition

 The song features a number of verses that are reminiscent of the folk song "Lavender's Blue".
 The song forms part of the concept of the Misplaced Childhood album.
 Like "Kayleigh" it is a love song, but whereas "Kayleigh" was about the failure of an adult relationship, "Lavender" recalls the innocence of childhood:

 The childhood theme also brought up the idea of utilising an old children's song and "Lavender" was an obvious contender as one of the original pop songs of its time.

-The opening lines "I was walking in the park dreaming of a spark, when I heard the sprinklers whisper, shimmer in the haze of summer lawns" deliberately recall the title track of Mitchell's album The Hissing of Summer Lawns.
+The opening lines "I was walking in the park dreaming of a spark, when I heard the sprinklers whisper, shimmer in the haze of summer lawns" deliberately recall the title track of Joni Mitchell's album The Hissing of Summer Lawns.

 Unusually for a rock song from the mid-1980s, "Lavender" features a traditional grand piano rather than an electronic keyboard or electric piano.
 In the music video, keyboardist Mark Kelly is seen playing a Bechstein but the original sleeve notes of the Misplaced Childhood album state that a Bösendorfer was used for the recording.

 On the album Misplaced Childhood, "Lavender" is a short track of barely two and a half minutes, forming part of a longer suite that continues into the likewise multi-portioned track "Bitter Suite", which repeats Lavender's musical motif at the end.
 In order to be suitable for a single release, the track therefore needed to be re-arranged and extended.
-As a result, the 7" version is significantly longer than the album version (3:40 as opposed to 2:27), whereas the 12" version – entitled "Lavender Blue" – is 4:18.
+As a result, the 7" version is significantly longer than the album version (3:40 as opposed to 2:27), while the 12" version – entitled "Lavender Blue" – is even longer at 4:18.